jonathanpike/jonathanpike.github.io/_posts/2017-02-27-Unexplained-CSV-Whitespace.md

 Finally, I decided to try something that I thought was crazy: I had defined a few variables in ERB tags earlier in the document, and I had inserted a blank line between each of these for readability.
 What if I removed those?
 The output began at line one.
 Bingo!
 Not so crazy after all!

-If you have more whitespace than you bargained for in CSV output and are using a `csv.erb` view template, check for blank lines.
+If you have more whitespace than you bargained for in CSV output and are using a `.csv.erb` view template, check for blank lines.
 These could be the culprit.